Machine learning methods for finite population parameter estimation in survey sampling: Simulation study: bootstrap variance estimation

+We next evaluated a pseudo-population bootstrap estimator of the variance of $\widehat{\mu}_{\mathrm{ipw}}^{\mathrm{H}}(\widehat p)$.
+Pseudo-population bootstrap methods are designed to reproduce the original sampling design by drawing bootstrap samples from an artificial finite population; see, for example, Mashreghi et al.\ (2016).
+We focus on simple random sampling without replacement and assume that $N/n$ is an integer.
+Each sampled unit is then replicated exactly $N/n$ times to form a pseudo-population of size $N$.

+Each copy inherits the auxiliary variables and response indicator of the corresponding sampled unit.
+No new response indicators are generated inside the bootstrap.
+Thus, whenever a copy of an original respondent is selected, it remains a respondent, and the same holds for a nonrespondent.
+The number and composition of respondents can still vary across bootstrap samples because different pseudo-units are selected.

-For each bootstrap replication, a sample of size $n$ is drawn from the pseudo-population using the original sampling design.
-The propensity score model is then re-estimated based on the bootstrap sample, and the IPW estimator of $\mu$ is recomputed.
-For example, in the case of propensity score stratification (PSS), the strata are reconstructed in each bootstrap sample, while for machine learning methods such as regression trees or random forests, the models are refitted using the bootstrap data.
-Repeating this procedure $B$ times yields bootstrap replicates of the estimator, and the bootstrap variance estimator is defined as the sample variance of these replicates.
+For each bootstrap replication, a sample of size $n$ is drawn from the pseudo-population using simple random sampling without replacement.
+The response-probability method is then refitted using the bootstrap sample, and the Hájek-type estimator is recomputed.
+For PSS, the strata and within-stratum response rates are reconstructed in every bootstrap sample.
+For XGBoost, cross-validation and early stopping are repeated.

-Under the simulation setup described above, we assessed the performance of the proposed bootstrap variance estimator using Monte Carlo percent relative bias.
-In addition, we evaluated the Monte Carlo coverage probability of the associated Wald-type confidence intervals.
-The results, reported in Table~\ref{Table3}, correspond to a sample size of $n=1{,}000$ and a population size of $N=20{,}000$.
-The simulation consists of $10{,}000$ Monte Carlo iterations, and within each iteration, $B=250$ bootstrap samples were drawn.